maxwolf621/DataBaseNote/RelationalAlgebra.md

 ![](https://i.imgur.com/WdmmXj7.png)

 ## OUTER JOIN
 In an outer join, along with tuples that satisfy the matching criteria, we also include first (left outer join), second (right outer join) or all tuples that do not match the criteria.

-if tuples are not satisfied with the matching criteria , they will be set as NULL by default
+**If tuples are not satisfied with the matching criteria , they will be set as NULL by default**

-and do we use it?
+Why we use it?
 because we dont want to miss any of information as merging the two different attribute tables

 ```sql=